 - Replacement parts are hard to find or no longer exist.

-The team at James Taylor Construction can walk you through the benefits of different types of windows, so that you can make the best choice for your home.
+The team at JTC can walk you through the benefits of different types of windows, so that you can make the best choice for your home.
 One of the first decisions we help with is choosing the material: wood, vinyl, aluminum, or some combination.
 Unlike wood and aluminum, vinyl windows don’t require painting.
 Vinyl is an extremely durable material, which means less maintenance and longer lasting beauty.
 Vinyl windows also tend to remain easy to open and close with no sticking.

 Many people, however, consider wood windows to be the most visually appealing.
 The natural beauty of wood is difficult to replicate.
 Many homeowners choose wood windows for their strength, ability to be painted or stained, and insulating qualities.
 Wood doesn’t conduct heat or cold as easily as metal, thereby providing insulation against both summer heat and winter drafts.